DePauw Tigers

+Varsity sports

 Basketball

 The DePauw University women's basketball team won the Division III National Championship in 2007 and 2013.
 They defeated Washington University in Springfield, MA to win the first team national championship in the school's history and then defeated the University of Wisconsin-Whitewater to win their second.
 In addition to their national championship, the women's team has also won 9 SCAC championships and reached the national quarterfinals four times.

 The DePauw University men's basketball team has won two SCAC championships; they also reached the NCAA Division III Final Four two times in their history (3rd place in 1984 under Coach Mike Steele, and National Runner-Up in 1990 under Coach Royce Waltman).
 Current Clemson Tigers coach Brad Brownell was a star of the 1990 team.
 In addition to their success on the court, former DePauw basketball player Brad Stevens has found great success coaching as well.
 After graduating from DePauw in 1999, Stevens went on to coach the Butler Bulldogs at the NCAA Division I level.
 In the 2009–10 season, Stevens led his team to the national championship game before eventually losing to Duke.
 Then during the 2010–11 season, he led Butler back to the national championship game again before losing to UConn.
 Stevens was previously the head coach of the NBA's Boston Celtics and is now the president of basketball operations for the Boston Celtics.

 Future U.S. House Representative Lee H. Hamilton lettered in three seasons for the DePauw men's basketball team (in 1949–50, 1950–51, and 1951–52).
 He twice led the Tigers in rebounding (in 1950–51 with 11.4 rebounds per game and in 1951–52 with 10.7 per game) and once in scoring average (11.4 points per game in 1950–51).